Rescue Party

 "Rescue Party" is a science fiction short story by English writer Arthur C. Clarke, first published in Astounding Science Fiction in May 1946.
 It was the first story that he sold, though not the first one published.
 It was republished in Clarke's second collection, Reach for Tomorrow (1956), and also appears in The Collected Stories of Arthur C. Clarke (2001).

 Plot summary

-The story begins with a ship full of aliens visiting Earth only hours before the Sun will explode, destroying the planet.
-The mission of the aliens is to try to save as many people and as much of the culture as possible.
-Normally the galactic civilization does surveys of planets every one million years for new species, but the human race did not exist the last time the survey was done – four hundred thousand years before.
-However, radio signals had been detected on a planet 200 light years away, indicating intelligent life had arisen.
+Aliens, aware that the Sun will explode very soon, arrive to save as many humans and as much of their culture as possible.
+Normally the galactic civilizations conduct surveys of planets every million years for new species, but the human race did not exist the previous time the Earth was checked – nearly four hundred thousand years before.
+However, radio signals had been detected at a planet 200 light years away, indicating intelligent life had arisen.